 Nadine Malouf (Actor) most recently played the lead role of Laila, in the world

-premiere adaptation of Khalid Hosseini’s best selling novel, A Thousand
+premiere adaptation of Khalid Hosseini’s best-selling novel,

 Mariana Sanchez (Set Designer) is a scenic designer originally from Mexico with a background in architecture based in the New York area.
 Some of her credits include: Anatomy of a Suicide (The Atlantic Theater) Marys Seacole (LTC3), Fade (Primary Stages), Troy, Winter’s Tale (The Public), Frontieres Sans Frontieres ( Bushwick Starr), Oh My Sweet Land ( Play Company).
 Regional: Manahatta, War (Yale Repertory), The Copper Children, Manahatta, The River Bride, All’s Well That Ends Well (OSF), Mojada (St Louis Rep), The Niceties (Geva Theater), Fetch Clay, Make Man (Dallas Theater Center), Skeleton Crew (Baltimore Center Stage), The Wolves, Fade (TheaterWorks), Peter Pan (Yale University) among others.
 She holds an MFA from the Yale School of Drama and B. Arch. from National Autonomous University in Mexico City.